YeyoM/chef_interpreter/README.md

   For example, the main recipe calls for a sauce at some point.
 The sauce recipe is begun by the sous-chef with an exact copy of all the calling chef's mixing bowls and baking dishes.
 Changes to these bowls and dishes do not affect the calling chef's bowls and dishes.
 When the sous-chef is finished, he passes his first mixing bowl back to the calling chef, who empties it into his first mixing bowl.

-  An auxiliary recipe may have all the same items as a main recipe.
+  An auxiliary recipe must only have the 3 main components, the name, the ingredients list, and the method.